-The Board of Directors met six times during the last fiscal year.
-All directors attended at least 75% of the aggregate number of all Board and committee meetings of the Board on which they served held during 2016.
+The Board of Directors met nine times during the last fiscal year.
+Each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board on Which such director served during 2017, in each case held during the period for which each respective director was serving as a director.